-Technically the Apache Trail begins at Mill Avenue in Tempe, but the most scenic portion of road begins in Apache Junction at the intersection of Idaho Road, and continues approximately 40 miles east through the Superstition Mountains until ending at Roosevelt Dam and the junction with State Route 188.
+Technically the Apache Trail begins at Mill Avenue in Tempe.
+The scenic portion of the road begins in Apache Junction at the intersection of Idaho Road.
+It continues approximately 40 miles east through the Superstition Mountains until ending at Roosevelt Dam and the junction with State Route 188.

 WARNING!
 Hiking and outdoor related sports can be dangerous.
 Be responsible and prepare for the trip.
 Study the area you are entering and plan accordingly.
 Dress for the current and unexpected weather changes.
 Take plenty of water.
 Never go alone.
 Make an itinerary with your plan(s), route(s), destination(s) and expected return time.
 Give your itinerary to trusted family and/or friends.

 FR / Dirt Road / Gravel - Car Okay

 To scenic drive Exit US 60 on Idaho Road in Apache Junction.
 Travel north for 2.25 miles and veer right onto Apache Trail (also marked as State Route 88).